How to Become a Data Scientist (2025 Roadmap): Skills, Portfolio, MLOps & Interviews

 Fast win

-Pick one dataset and iterate: first do EDA, then add a model, then add a small deployment.
-One evolving project often beats five shallow ones.
+Pick one dataset and iterate: EDA → model → small deployment.
+One evolving, high-quality project often beats five shallow ones.

 What should I learn first?